dotnet/docs/docs/framework/wcf/configuring-services-using-configuration-files.md

 > The bindings and behaviors sections are optional and are only included if required.

 ### The \<services> Element
  The `services` element contains the specifications for all services the application hosts.
-Starting with the simplified configuration model in [!INCLUDE[netfx40_short](../../../includes/netfx40-short-md.md)], this section is optional.
+Starting with the simplified configuration model in .NET Framework 4, this section is optional.

  [\<services>](../configure-apps/file-schema/wcf/services.md)